Automatic Synthesis of Diverse Weak Supervision Sources for Behavior Analysis: Related Work

 \section{Related Work}

 ~ \textbf{Behavior Analysis}.
-In many domains, such as behavioral neuroscience~\cite{segalin2020mouse,luxem2020identifying}, sports analytics~\cite{yue2014learning,zhan2018generating}, and traffic modeling~\cite{colyar2007us}, trajectory agent pose and location data is often used for behavior analysis.
-This data is usually extracted from recorded videos using detectors and pose estimators~\cite{Mathisetal2018,segalin2020mouse}, and can be used for behavior classification and other downstream tasks.
-For example, we use trajectories from \cite{segalin2020mouse}, ~\cite{eyjolfsdottir2014detecting}, and StatsPerform for our mouse, fly, and basketball datasets, respectively.
+In many domains, such as behavioral neuroscience~\cite{segalin2020mouse,luxem2020identifying}, sports analytics~\cite{yue2014learning,zhan2018generating}, and traffic modeling~\cite{colyar2007us}, agent pose and location trajectory data is used for behavior analysis.
+This data is usually extracted from recorded videos using detectors and pose estimators~\cite{eyjolfsdottir2014detecting,segalin2020mouse}; for example, we use trajectories from \cite{segalin2020mouse}, ~\cite{eyjolfsdottir2014detecting}, and StatsPerform for our mouse, fly, and basketball datasets, respectively.

-To achieve accurate analyses with this data, frame-level behavior labels from domain experts are usually needed.
-However, annotating large datasets is time-consuming and monotonous~\cite{anderson2014toward}, motivating methods for data efficient modeling.
+To accurately analyze this data for complex behaviors, frame-level behavior labels from domain experts are usually needed.
+However, annotating large datasets is time-consuming and monotonous~\cite{anderson2014toward}, motivating methods for label-efficient modeling.
 For example, self-supervised learning \cite{sun2020task} and unsupervised behavior discovery methods \cite{berman2014mapping,luxem2020identifying,calhoun2019unsupervised} aim to learn efficient behavior representations and discover new behaviors, respectively.
-Our work is complementary to these methods in that this is not a comparison of weak supervision to self-supervised learning or unsupervised behavior discovery.
-Rather, we evaluate the merits of our synthesized labeling functions in the context of weak supervision for learning expert-defined behaviors.
+Our work is complementary to these methods in that this is not a comparison between weak supervision and self-supervision.
+Rather, we evaluate the merits of our synthesized LFs in the context of weak supervision for learning expert-defined behaviors.